 This year, we’re letting you decide how strict you want to interpret water.
 We have two different levels of difficulty and it's up to you to decide which criteria you'll be sticking to:

-Level 2 - All water is permitted (including sparkling water), except flavoured water
+Level 2 – Unflavoured water only (including sparkling water)

 Level 1 - Fruit, spices and herbs are allowed in water, but herbal tea is prohibited